scottmcallister/scottmcallister.github.io/_posts/2016-06-30-custom-authentication-in-meteor.md

 First, make sure that you have [Meteor installed][meteor-install] on your machine.
 You'll also need Node JS and NPM for running the app and downloading the necessary packages we'll be using.
-After you have everything installed, lets start our project.
+After you have everything installed, let's start our project.

 <pre>
 <code>$ meteor create auth-app